raspberrypilearning/find-the-bug/en/step_1.md

-## Introduction
+## You will make

-In this project, you will create a game in which you have to find a hidden bug on each level.
-The game will have 'start' and 'end' screen backdrops, and a timer to show the player how quickly they found the bugs.
+Create a game in which you have to find a hidden bug 🐞 on each level.
+The game will have 'start' and 'end' screen backdrops, and a timer ⌚ to show the player how quickly they found the bugs.

 You will:
 + Create levels for your game using `next backdrop`{:class="block3looks"} and `when backdrop switches to`{:class="block3events"} blocks